lyjelin/Machine-Learning/README.md

 \+ Anomaly Detection is useful if we have very **small** number of positive examples ($y=1$) && **large** number of negative examples

+### Week 10

+#### Gradient Descent

+>
+- Batch Gradient Descent
+- Stochastic Gradient Descent
+- Mini-batch Gradient Descent

+#### Online Learning

+Online Learning is useful as it can adapt on varying users

+>
+- Multiple Machines
+- Multiple Core Machines - Less latency then using multiple machines

+For Large scale ML $\to$ Map reduce && Summation is used to speed up learning algorithm.
+If we are parallizing over multiple machines, the training sets will be splitted according to the number of machines used.
+And have each of the machines compute the sum of Cost function $J_{train}(\theta)$ for subdivided training sets of data.
+Then, the partial derivative terms will be computed by $\frac{\delta}{\delta \theta_j}J_{train}(\theta)$.
+These terms will be send to centralized server and the server adds up to get **overall cost function** && **overall partial derivatives**.